 Division of Assets

-While marriage is about the merging of two lives into one, divorce is about dividing up all the assets and property accumulated during the union.
-Fittingly, the division of marital assets is one of the most important — and contentious — matters you’ll face when it comes to divorce, since your financial standing can fundamentally shape the next chapter of your life.
-In a perfect world, you and your spouse will agree on how to divide your mutual assets and liabilities amongst yourselves, but this isn’t the reality for most couples.
-In cases where an agreement can’t be reached, divorcing couples will instead look to a mediator or the court to help distribute marital property.
+While marriage is about the merging of two lives into one, divorce is about dividing up all the assets, marital property, separate property, marital funds, real property, and even community debt or student debt accumulated during the union.
+Fittingly, the division of marital assets is one of the most important—and contentious—matters you’ll face when it comes to divorce since your financial standing can fundamentally shape the next chapter of your life.
+In a perfect world, you and your spouse will agree on dividing assets in divorce amongst yourselves, but this isn’t the reality for most spouses.
+In cases where an agreement can’t be reached, divorcing couples will instead look to a mediator or attorney for representation court to help distribute marital property.

 Equitable Distribution

-Maryland is known as an “equitable distribution” state, so when spouses can’t reach an agreement themselves about how to divide their property, the court distributes the assets between them in an equitable (not equal) fashion.
+Maryland law adopts the concept of “equitable distribution,” so when spouses can’t reach an agreement themselves about how to divide their property, the court distributes the marital property between them in an equitable (not equal) fashion.
 The key difference between these two terms?
 The court will always divide marital assets reasonably, but that doesn’t necessarily mean they’ll be distributed equally.

 What Is Marital Property in Maryland?

-Any marital property acquired by one or both parties that’s subject to equitable division in divorce.
+Marital property under Maryland's Marital Property Act is property acquired by one or both spouses that’s subject to equitable property division in divorce.
 That includes:

 - Houses, rental properties, vacation properties, and timeshares